neckata/ModularArchitecture/README.md

 ### Swagger
  - There is swagger instaled
- - The module seperation is easily seen
+ - Module seperation is seen -> Outlook/Slack and their specific endpoints
- - The shared "Action" controller is where the diffrent implemantation of the modules comes to use
+ - The "Action" controller is where the diffrent implemantation of the IConnectorClient from the modules comes into use

 ![Dependencies](https://raw.githubusercontent.com/neckata/ModularArchitecture/master/About/swagger.PNG)